 - (1) Authority.
-The Zoning Administrator may, in accordance with the procedures, standards and limitations of Article 102-B-55, take final action on applications for special administrative permits for those uses listed as authorized by special administrative permit in each of the zoning districts in section 102-B-6-1, Table of Permitted and Prohibited Uses. - (2) Withdrawal of application.
-An application for a special administrative permit may be withdrawn upon a written request by the applicant prior to the decision of the Zoning Administrator, however, there shall be no refund of application fees after an application has been deemed filed by the Zoning Administrator. - (3) Action by the Zoning Administrator. - (a) The Zoning Administrator's decision on each application shall be based on a determination as to whether or not the applicant has met the criteria contained in section 102-B-12-6(5) and the supplemental regulations of Article 102-B-30, where applicable to the proposed use, and the requirements of the Comprehensive Plan character area and zoning district in which such use is proposed to be located. - (b) Ability to impose conditions.
-The Zoning Administrator may attach reasonable conditions to a special administrative permit when necessary to prevent or minimize adverse impacts upon surrounding property or the environment. - (c) The Zoning Administrator may recommend approval of the special administrative permit application, approval of the application with conditions, or denial of the application. - (d) Decisions shall be made within 45 days of filings unless extended by mutual consent of the applicant and Zoning Administrator.
+The Zoning Administrator may, in accordance with the procedures, standards and limitations of section 102-B-12-4, take final action on applications for special administrative permits for those uses listed as authorized by special administrative permit in each of the zoning districts in section 102-B-6-1, Table of Permitted and Prohibited Uses. - (2) Withdrawal of application.
+An application for a special administrative permit may be withdrawn upon a written request by the applicant prior to the decision of the Zoning Administrator, however, there shall be no refund of application fees after an application has been deemed filed by the Zoning Administrator. - (3) Action by the Zoning Administrator. - (a) The Zoning Administrator's decision on each application shall be based on a determination as to whether or not the applicant has met the criteria contained in

-- (e) Decisions shall be in writing and shall be transmitted to the applicant by first class mail or email. - (4) Reporting to the Planning Commission.
-The Zoning Administrator shall report to the Planning Commission all decisions on special administrative permits at regular board meetings.
+- section 102-B-12-6(5) and the supplemental regulations of article VII of this title, where applicable to the proposed use, and the requirements of the Comprehensive Plan character area and zoning district in which such use is proposed to be located. - (b) Ability to impose conditions.
+The Zoning Administrator may attach reasonable conditions to a special administrative permit when necessary to prevent or minimize adverse impacts upon surrounding property or the environment. - (c) The Zoning Administrator may recommend approval of the special administrative permit application, approval of the application with conditions, or denial of the application. - (d) Decisions shall be made within 45 days of filings unless extended by mutual consent of the applicant and Zoning Administrator. - (e) Decisions shall be in writing and shall be transmitted to the applicant by first class mail or email. - (4) Public hearing at the Planning Commission.
+The Zoning Administrator shall report to the Planning Commission on all special administrative permits through a public hearing at the Planning Commission prior to making a final decision on such permits.
+Public hearings at the Planning Commission for special administrative permits shall meet the requirements for public hearings in Sec.
+102-B-12-7.